elliottlawson/kagi-mcp-server/README.md

 - The log level can be adjusted through the `DEBUG` environment variable
 - The server uses stdio for communication with the MCP client
+- The repository includes pre-built JavaScript files, so no build step is required to use it